Houston – West Oaks phantom ‘walker’

 He may be walking on the sidewalk or on the grassy area behind it.

-Until one of our staff spotted the phantom, we’d never heard anything about a ghost around the West Oaks Mall.
-From his breeches and very dark top or jacket, we’d guess that he’s a Spanish soldier.
+Until I spotted the phantom and told others about it, I’d never heard anything about a ghost around the West Oaks Mall.
+From his breeches and very dark top or jacket, I’d guess that he’s a Spanish soldier.

 SIGHTINGS